jredman14/gis-portfolio/custom-map.md

 # Building a Custom Google Map for a Nonprofit
+For this assignment, I built a custom map template for a nonprofit ([Strong Towns](https://www.strongtowns.org/)), using colors from its branding.

+## Introduction
-For this assignment, I decided to build a custom map template for [Strong Towns](https://www.strongtowns.org/), "a 501(c)(3) nonprofit media advocacy organization."
-Strong Towns releases educational videos, materials, and other multumedia, and facilitates commmunity organization to support their mission:
+As "a 501(c)(3) nonprofit media advocacy organization," Strong Towns releases educational videos, materials, and other multumedia, and facilitates commmunity organization to support their mission:

 "We seek to replace America’s post-war pattern of development, the Suburban Experiment, with a pattern of development that is financially strong and resilient.
 We advocate for cities of all sizes to be safe, livable, and inviting.
 We work to elevate local government to be the highest level of collaboration for people working together in a place, not merely the lowest level in a hierarchy of governments."